Anjok07/ultimatevocalremovergui/README.md

 - Conversion times will significantly depend on your hardware.
 - These models are computationally intensive.

-## Change Log

-### Most Recent Changes:
-- Fixed Download Center model list issue.
-- Fixed audio clip in ensemble mode.
-- Fixed output model name issue in ensemble mode.
-- Added "Batch Mode" for MDX-Net to increase performance.
-  - Batch Mode is more memory efficient.
-  - Batch Mode produces the best output, regardless of batch size.
-- Added Batch Mode for VR Architecture.
-- Added Mixer Mode for Demucs.
-  - This option may improve separation for some 4-stem models.

-### Fixes & Changes going from UVR v5.4 to v5.5:

-- The progress bar is now fully synced up with every process in the application.
-- Drag-n-drop feature should now work every time.
-- Users can now drop large batches of files and directories as inputs.
-When directories are dropped, the application will search for any file with an audio extension and add it to the list of inputs.
-- Fixed low-resolution icon.
-- Added the ability to download models manually if the application can't connect to the internet.
-- Various bug fixes for the Download Center.
-- Various design changes.

 ### Performance:
 - Model load times are faster.
 - Importing/exporting audio files is faster.

-### New Options:

-- "Select Saved Settings" option - Allows the user to save the current settings of the whole application.
-You can also load saved settings or reset them to the default.
-- "Right-click" menu - Allows for quick access to important options.
-- "Help Hints" option - When enabled, users can hover over options to see pop-up text that describes that option.
-The right-clicking option also allows copying the "Help Hint" text.
-- Secondary Model Mode - This option is an expanded version of the "Demucs Model" option only available to MDX-Net.
-Except now, this option is available in all three AI Networks and for any stem.
-Any model can now be Secondary, and the user can choose the amount of influence it has on the final result.
-- Robust caching for ensemble mode, allowing for much faster processing times.
-- Clicking the "Input" field will pop up a new window that allows the user to go through all of the selected audio inputs.
-Within this menu, users can:
-    - Remove inputs.
-    - Verify inputs.
-    - Create samples of selected inputs.
-- "Sample Mode" option - Allows the user to process only part of a track to sample settings or a model without running a complete conversion.
-    - The number in the parentheses is the current number of seconds the generated sample will be.
-    - You can choose the number of seconds to extract from the track in the "Additional Settings" menu.

-### VR Architecture:

-- Ability to toggle "High-End Processing."
-- Support for the latest VR architecture
-    - Crop Size and Batch Size are specifically for models using the latest architecture only.

-### MDX-NET:

-- "Denoise Output" option results in cleaner results, but the processing time will be longer.
-This option has replaced Noise Reduction.
-- "Spectral Inversion" option uses spectral inversion techniques for a cleaner secondary stem result.
-This option may slow down the audio export process.
-- Secondary stem now has the same frequency cut-off as the main stem.

-### Demucs:

-- Demucs v4 models are now supported, including the 6-stem model.
-- Combining remaining stems instead of inverting selected stem with the mixture only when a user does not select "All Stems."
-- A "Pre-process" model that allows the user to run an inference through a robust vocal or instrumental model and separate the remaining stems from its generated instrumental mix.
-This option can significantly reduce vocal bleed in other Demucs-generated non-vocal stems.
-  - The Pre-process model is intended for Demucs separations for all stems except vocals and instrumentals.

-### Ensemble Mode:

-- Ensemble Mode has been extended to include the following:
-    - "Averaging" is a new algorithm that averages the final results.
-    - Unlimited models in the ensemble.
-    - Ability to save different ensembles.
-    - Ability to ensemble outputs for all individual stem types.
-    - Ability to choose unique ensemble algorithms.
-    - Ability to ensemble all 4 Demucs stems at once.

 ## Troubleshooting